 Seoul has everything and caters for all types.
 So where to stay in Seoul is largely dependant on whether you’re visiting for business, pleasure or K-pop (yes, people come to Seoul just for this reason).

-While Seoul transportation is the best that I have experienced and can take you to any part of the city, riding times can be long.
-The Green Subway Line (Line 2), for example, is the second largest subway loop in the world after Beijing and runs a total of 60.2 km (37.4 miles).
+While Seoul transportation is one of the top in the world and can take you to any part of the city, riding times can be long.
+In fact, Seoul has one of the longest subway systems in the world at over 300km, Shanghai now has the top spot.
+The Green Subway Line (Line 2), for example, is the second largest subway loop in the world after Beijing Line 10 at 57km and runs a total of 47.7km with the addition of the Seongsu Branch (5.4 km) and the Sinjeong Branch (6.0 km) jutting out of the loop.
 So a trip from Hongdae to COEX Mall can take up to 50 minutes in the metro.

 The subway, as well as buses, also extend out of Seoul to other areas in surrounding provinces, so if you’re looking to explore the mountains, temples and other cities, you may want to base yourself on the outskirts instead of bustling Myeong-dong or Itaewon.
 Here’s a map of the Seoul Subway, it looks intense, but is pretty easy after the first day.